kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-08-whm-alice-thornton-pain-peril.md

-omitted from the Jackson edition, and his omissions also downplayed the importance of the attack on her reputation in motivating her to write the books.[^6] I knew already that her writing was an 'act of self-vindication'.[^7] But reading [her original manuscripts](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/) has newly emphasised for me the perils created by enemies actively plotting the downfall of Alice and her family, but *also* the importance of the friends and [relatives](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-02-13-AliceThorntonsHeart-Blog/) who come to her aid.
+omitted from the Jackson edition, and his omissions also downplayed the importance of the attack on her reputation in motivating her to write the books.[^6] I knew already that her writing was an 'act of self-vindication'.[^7] But reading [her original manuscripts](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/) has newly emphasised for me both the perils created by enemies actively plotting the downfall of Alice and her family *and* the importance of the friends and [relatives](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-02-13-AliceThorntonsHeart-Blog/) who come to her aid.
 My focus may have shifted, but I continue to be fascinated by Alice's words and her world.